musselwhizzle/Focus-Points/docs/Focus Points.md

 1. Unless you have a special link (e.g. for a pre-release), download the **source code.zip** file from [latest release](https://github.com/musselwhizzle/Focus-Points/releases/latest) (go to the bottom of this page to find the download link).
 A file named **Focus-Points-[plugin_version].zip** will be downloaded to your computer.<br>
 _MAC users_: The zip file will be automatically unzipped according to your macOS preferences.

 2. Extract the downloaded file if necessary.
 Within the extracted contents, locate the plugin folder **focuspoints.lrplugin**

 3. Move this folder to the location where you normally keep your Lightroom plug-ins.<br>Tip: If you don't know this location, the Plugin Manager will tell you (see next step).<br>
-_MAC users_: if you need to navigate into the content of the „adobe lightroom classic.app", use the control-click and choose  „show package content“.
+_MAC users_: if you need to navigate into the content of the `adobe lightroom classic.app`, use the control-click and choose `show package content`.

 4. Open Lightroom and go to _File → Plug-in Manager_.<br>
 _Windows_: Click the `Add` button and select the plugin.<br>